 We have arrangements to ensure compliance with relevant laws, regulations, internal policies and procedures, and that expenditure is lawful.
 The Combined Authority has appointed a suitably qualified Group Chief Legal Officer, who is the Authority's Monitoring Officer.
 They have a protocol in place with all directors that clear systems are operating to ensure the legality of all Authority activities.
 All Cabinet reports are considered for legal issues before submission to members.
-The Group Chief Legal Officer, is also the South Tees Development Corporation's Monitoring Officer ensures transparency on group legal, governance and probity matters relevant statutory and senior officers throughout the year to develop and maximise the effectiveness of the Authority's internal control systems and delivers an annual report on the quality of our processes.
+The Group Chief Legal Officer, is also the Monitoring Officer for the South Tees, Hartlepool and Middlesbrough Development Corporations which ensures transparency on group legal, governance and probity matters